asqwerty666/acenip/doc/XNATACE.md

 - xget\_dicom

-    Download the full DICOM for a given experiment into the desired output directory.
+    Download DICOM for a given experiment into the desired output directory.

+    You can download the full experiment or just a list of series enumerated with a comma separated list of _series\_description_ tag

     usage:

-            xget_dicom(host, jsession, experiment, output_dir)
+            xget_dicom(host, jsession, experiment, output_dir, series_description)

+    If _series\_description_ is ommited then is assumed equal to 'ALL' and the full DICOM will be downloaded